JHNUL/TiraLabra2023/docs/specifications.md

 ## Topic of the project

-This project uses Markov Chain to predict the next note in a melody.
+This project uses a Markov Chain to predict the next note in a melody.

 ## Data structures and algorithms used